Neverwinter Nights 2: Reception

 Reception of Neverwinter Nights 2 was generally favorable.
 It placed number 6 on Amazon's video game pre-order list the week before its release, and was a best-seller for several weeks afterwards.
-It received GameSpot's "Best Story" award for 2006, beating out the reader's choice, The Elder Scrolls IV: Oblivion.
+It received GameSpots "Best Story" award for 2006, beating out the reader's choice, The Elder Scrolls IV: Oblivion.
 It was also nominated for a Golden Joystick Award for Best PC Game of 2006.
 The editors of Computer Games Magazine presented Neverwinter Nights 2 with their 2006 "Best Writing" award, and it was a runner-up for their list of the year's top 10 computer games.

 While some reviewers considered Neverwinter Nights 2 superior to its predecessor, Neverwinter Nights, the sequel received lower overall review ratings.
 Implementation of the Dungeons & Dragons 3.5 ruleset was praised as faithful to the pen-and-paper version, with GameDaily stating "The 3.5 edition ruleset is in full swing in Neverwinter Nights 2, where critical hits can devastate your entire party."
 The game's representation of the Forgotten Realms campaign setting was also well received.
 The storyline was widely considered one of the game's strong points and an improvement over Neverwinter Nights.
-GameSpy stated that the single–player campaign was "worthy of its exhaustive pedigree", and Game Informer's reviewer said "This title easily trumps the original NWN's campaign with a vastly superior story and characters".
+GameSpy stated that the single–player campaign was "worthy of its exhaustive pedigree", and Game Informer's reviewer said "This title easily trumps the original NWNs campaign with a vastly superior story and characters".
 Another reviewer declared it "one of the best written games in history".
 Aaron R. Conklin of The Wisconsin State Journal said, "It'd be very easy to be turned off by the first mundane chapters of the game's sprawling plot. ...
 Stick with it: Once your party hits Neverwinter (and reaches level seven or so), the proceedings become significantly more interesting—especially in terms of character interaction and development. ...
 NWN2 is a masterpiece of storytelling and scope."
 Conklin and Matt Slagle of Deseret News were pleased with the ethical choices in the game, with both noting approvingly that diplomacy was a very valid option that could succeed in place of combat.